To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Parasites – a number of different parasites can get into a dog’s lungs and trachea and cause chronic coughing

-And as always if your dog is sick, contact your vet and make sure you have pet insurance to save on vet bills.
+And, as always, if your dog is sick, contact your vet and make sure you have pet insurance to save on the vet bill next time around.

 How can you tell when your dog has a cold?